grpc/grpc.github.io/docs/quickstart/csharp.md

 > dotnet build Greeter.sln
 ```

-(if you're using dotnet SDK 1.x you need to run dotnet restore Greeter.sln first)

 *NOTE: If you want to use gRPC C# from a project that uses the old-style .csproj files (supported by Visual Studio 2013, 2015 and older versions of Mono), please refer to the
 [Greeter using legacy .csproj](https://github.com/grpc/grpc/blob/{{ site.data.config.grpc_release_tag }}/examples/csharp/HelloworldLegacyCsproj/README.md) example.*